-We also provide footway lighting, some dog bins and litter bins on areas for which we have responsibility.
-Although, Durham County Council are responsible for the emptying of all dog bins and provide most dog and litter bins.
+We also provide some footpath lighting, dog bins and litter bins on areas for which we have responsibility.
+Although, Durham County Council is responsible for the emptying of all dog bins and provide most dog and litter bins.

 - To keep under review the demand/requirements for additional street equipment - To ensure that existing equipment is maintained in a clean and safe condition - ◆ To respond effectively to remove graffiti from premises and property for which the Council has responsibility.